aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

 ## How it works
 This project requires several architectural considerations, which we will cover in this section.

-### Offload build tasks from Mac instances to Linux spots
+### Offload build tasks from Amazon EC2 Mac instances to Linux spot instances
 To reduce the cost of EC2 Mac instances, it is desirable to use EC2 Linux spot instances as well as EC2 Mac instances to build Unity applications.

 Most parts of the Unity build process can be done on Linux servers, while specifically Xcode build requires a Mac instance.